lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 The EAD item MUST NOT be included in the EAD fields of EDHOC message_3 or message_4.
 The recipient peer MUST silently ignore the EAD item if this is included in the EAD fields of EDHOC message_3 or message_4.

-When the EAD item is present, its ead_label TBD_EAD_LABEL MUST be used only with positive sign, i.e., the use of the EAD item is always non-critical (see {{Section 3.8 of RFC9528}}).
+When the EAD item is present, its ead_label TBD_EAD_LABEL MUST be used only with negative sign, i.e., the use of the EAD item is always critical (see {{Section 3.8 of RFC9528}}).

 The EAD item MUST specify an ead_value, as a CBOR byte string with value the binary representation of a CBOR sequence APP_PROF_SEQ.
 The CBOR sequence is composed of one or more items, whose order has no meaning.